UnbloktTechnology/ComPilot-Examples/code-examples/individual-screening/README.md

-# ComPilot Customer Screening Example
+# ComPilot Individual Screening Example

-This example demonstrates how to implement customer screening using ComPilot's API.
+This example demonstrates how to implement Individual screening using ComPilot's API.
 It includes:

-- Real-time customer status updates via WebSocket
+- Real-time Individual status updates via WebSocket
 - Webhook handling with signature verification
 - Frontend visualization of screening status
 - Example implementation in TypeScript